 - Cold-Blooded Torture: Satu does this to Diana.
 She tries to use an opening spell on her back in order to extract the information she needs.
 Sarah says that this sort of spell was not meant to be used on living things.

 - Fantastic Racism: Most creatures exhibit a degree of prejudice and distrust towards one another.
+Witches think of vampires as animals, vampires think of witches as untrustworthy and murderous, and both of them seem to see daemons as unstable loonies beneath notice.

-- Fourth Date Marriage
+- Fourth-Date Marriage

 - Genki Girl: Sophie, a daemon, is very friendly and quite the chatterbox.